numbas/editor/docs/authoring/example-gallery/latex.rst

     What is $3 \\times 5$?

 The dollar symbols delimit the LaTeX notation.
-Now when you :guilabel:`Test Run` the question again, you will see neatly typeset maths:
+Now when you :guilabel:`Run` the question again, you will see neatly typeset maths:

 .. image:: screenshots/question/10.png
     :alt: The prompt for the second part, with the mathematical notation rendered using LaTeX